-8. With the servo arm NOT ATTACHED to the servo, mount a pushrod connector to the hole closest to the center screw hole on the servo arm.
+10. □ With the servo arm NOT ATTACHED to the servo, mount a pushrod connector to the middle hole on the servo arm.

-- Insert the nosegear pushrod into the pushrod connector on the rudder servo arm. - Place the servo arm onto the rudder servo, with the rudder pushrod passing over the top of the arm. - 9.
+- □ Insert the nosegear pushrod into the pushrod connector on the rudder servo arm. - □ Place the servo arm onto the rudder servo, with the rudder pushrod passing over the top of the arm. - 11. □ Making sure the arm is perpendicular to the centerline of the servo, mark where the wire crosses over the outer hole in the servo arm. - □ Make a 90° upward bend at the mark in the wire.

-Making sure the arm is perpendicular to the centerline of the servo, mark where the wire crosses over the outer hole in the servo arm. - ☐ Make a 90° upward bend at the mark in the wire.
+- □ Remove the servo arm and insert the rudder pushrod into the outer hole in servo arm while keeping the nosegear pushrod in the pushrod connector. - 12. $\Box$ Place a snap-r-keeper onto the top of the rudder wire and push it into place. - 13.
+Remount the servo arm on the servo, again positioned so it is perpendicular to the servo centerline.

-- Remove the servo arm and insert the rudder pushrod into the outer hole in servo arm while keeping the nosegear pushrod in the pushrod connector. - 10. \square Place a snap nut onto the top of the rudder wire and push it down until it touches the servo arm. - 11. □ Remount the servo arm on the servo, again positioned so it is perpendicular to the servo centerline.
+□ Making sure that the rudder is in the neutral position and the nose gear is pointing straight ahead, tighten the setscrew on top of the pushrod connector.

-☐ Making sure that the rudder is in the neutral position and the nose gear is pointing straight ahead, tighten the setscrew on top of the pushrod connector.
+- 14. □ On the 18" wire threaded on one end, install a snap link.and silicone keeper. - 15. □ Insert the wire into the tube that is in front of the firewall and right behind the engine throt-tle arm. - □ Slide the wire into the tube until the snap link can be placed onto the engine throttle arm.

-- 12. □ On the 19" wire, make a mark 1/4" from one end. - ☐ Make a 90° bend at the mark. - 13. ☐ Insert the wire into the tube that is in front of the firewall and right behind the engine throttle arm. - ☐ Slide the wire into the tube until the bent end can be placed onto the engine throttle arm.
-Secure the wire with a snap-r-keeper. - 14. ☐ Install a pushrod connector on the third servo arm.
-Insert the throttle wire into the pushrod connector and place the arm on the throttle servo. - ☐ The throttle servo movement will be adjusted after the receiver and battery pack are installed.
+- 16. □ Install a pushrod connector on the third servo arm.
+Insert the throttle wire into the pushrod connector and place the arm on the throttle servo. - □ The throttle servo movement will be adjusted after the receiver and battery pack are installed.